Keyboard shortcuts

 Why First-Class Structs?

-This crate keeps events as separate structs rather than enum variants.
-Benefits:
+This crate keeps events as standalone structs rather than forcing enum variants:

 const KIND: &'static str = "order.placed"; // Good